ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-3-methods-no-params.rst

 **Methods** are a set of instructions that define the behaviors or functions for objects.
 For example, in the Turtle class, methods like *forward()* and *turnRight()* made the turtle objects move that way.

 To use an object's method, you must use the object name and the dot (.) operator followed by the method name, for example, yertle.forward(); calls yertle's forward method to move the turtle forward.
+These are called **non-static methods** unlike the main method which is a static method.
+A non-static method belongs to an object of the class and you have to create an instance of the class, an object, to access it.

 Each method call is followed by parentheses.
 The parentheses () after method names are there in case you need to give the method parameters, some data, to do its job, which we will see in the next lesson.
 You must always put in the parentheses after the method name.

 .. note::